VSP offers flexible vision insurance coverage, built just for you. Learn More

 Types of TRICARE Plans for Vision Coverage

-There are different types of TRICARE plans for vision coverage.
-Available plans vary for different types of beneficiaries.
+Different types of TRICARE plans are available for different types of beneficiaries

 For example, active service duty members may be eligible for the following types of TRICARE insurance, depending on their base:3